Asia Series Vol.5: Trans-fields

 A screening of a new documentary made by the director Tatsuhito Utagawa, exploring the two fields of Tokyo and Phnom Penh.

 A talk by Phnom Penh-based curator Dana Langlois, who has wide experience working with local artists, introducing her activities and the Phnom Penh arts scene.

-Nowhere Art Studio is an independent art studio to learn, collaborate and in Phnom Penh, Cambodia, led by artists Lolli Park (South Korea) and Syahrulfikri Salleh (Malaysia).
-Besides organising creative art workshops, talks, screening, and social art projects, the art studio provides artistic services on demand for individuals, small businesses, and corporations.
+Nowhere Art Studio is an independent art studio for learning, collaborating, and inspiring in Phnom Penh, Cambodia, led by artists Lolli Park (South Korea) and Syahrulfikri Salleh (Malaysia).
+Besides organizing creative art workshops, talks, screening, and social art projects, the art studio provides artistic services on demand for individuals, small businesses, and corporations.

 Born in 1983, Lolli Park is a self-taught artist from South Korea.
 She worked in the fashion industry then quit her job in 2013 to focus on her personal art.
 She loves creating quirky illustrations, pattern designs, and hand-carved block prints.
 She has traveled widely, lived in Vietnam for two years, and is inspired by nature, motifs and daily life.

 Born in 1977, Syahrulfikri Salleh (Ajin) studied graphic design at Universiti Teknologi MARA, Malaysia.
 He has been involved in the creative industry since 2000 and has exhibited his work in numerous local and international venues.
 In 2013, he quit his job as a typography and graphic design lecturer to pursue his dream of traveling the world and making art.
 After two years of traveling by land from Kuala Lumpur to Spain, he accepted a job offer at an award-winning advertising agency in Phnom Penh.
 Syahrulfikri’s work mainly focuses on learning, sharing, and collaborating.
 Currently, he's the co-founder of Nowhere Art Studio.